 - Paid blog posts

-If you look hard enough you can find a lot of these tiny groups/communities covering specific topics, you can find a lot of potential subscribers, but again, remember, give more than you take, a bit of self promo wont hurt anybody, but keep it within reason.
+If you look hard enough you can find a lot of these tiny groups/communities covering specific topics.
+If you join a group that matches your newsletter's subject matter, you can find a lot of potential subscribers.
+Again, remember, give more than you take.

 Newsletter Geeks (invite only)